Taking Fireworks To A Party

 Hosting a party yourself?

-If you’re hosting a “bring a firework” party we recommend stipulating this on your invitations:
+If you’re hosting a “bring a firework” party I recommend stipulating this on your invitations:

 “Bring a firework!
 But please buy one single barrage or rocket.
 No selection boxes please.”